← Back to About us

 Our principles

-Fondsfinans Kapitalforvaltning is convinced that the financial industry has an important role in the transition to a more sustainable economy and society, and we will do our part to contribute within the framework set by our management mandates.
+Fondsfinans Kapitalforvaltning is convinced that the financial industry has a crucial role to play in transitioning to a more sustainable economy and society, and we are committed to doing our part.

 We are committed to sound corporate governance principles and long-term value creation.
-We believe that companies that handle material ESG (environment, social, and corporate governance) topics in a sound way will reduce risks, have an important competitive advantage and be the winners of tomorrow.
+We believe that companies with effective management of significant ESG factors (environmental, social, and governance) will reduce their risks, gain a significant competitive advantage, and emerge as tomorrow’s winners.

-Our goal is to work with ESG in a systematic and constructive way, thereby creating value as part of our asset management and for our unitholders.
+Our goal is to approach ESG systematically and constructively, creating value for both our management and unit holders.

 Melanie Brooks is Head of ESG and Portfolio Manager of Fondsfinans Fornybar Energi